Jose Luis Cabrera Alarcón, PhD

 Raquel Martínez de Mena, PhD

-Raquel Martínez de Mena, PhDAfter completing my PdD in Sciences at the Universidad Autónoma de Madrid and after performing several years of research on brown adipose tissue and thyroid hormones at the IIB Alberto Sols in Madrid, I joined Dr José Antonio Enriquez´s group to work as a technician specialized in cell culture and biochemical and molecular biology techniques in the field of Functional Genetics of the Oxidative Phosphorylation System.
+Raquel Martínez de Mena, PhDAfter obtaining my PhD in Science from the Universidad Autónoma de Madrid and several years of research focused on brown adipose tissue and thyroid hormones at the IIB Alberto Sols in Madrid, I joined Dr. José Antonio Enríquez's team.

 Raquel Martínez de Mena, PhD image